Steelcase Series 1 Review

 Adjustability

-It also has an adjustable lumbar support brace, but you can only adjust the height, not the amount of support it offers or curvature, so you are out of luck if the stock setting doesn't match up with your spine.
-You can't adjust the reclining resistance and tilt limiter separately, they are both combined into the same knob, and you only have three combinations to choose from.
-On top of that, two of these settings had a barely noticeable difference, so your reclining choices are fairly limited with this chair.
+It also features an adjustable lumbar support brace, but you can only adjust the height; the amount of support it offers and the curvature cannot be adjusted, so you are out of luck if the stock setting doesn't match your spine.
+You can't adjust the reclining resistance and tilt limiter separately, as they are combined into a single knob, offering only three combinations to choose from.
+Additionally, two of these settings had a barely noticeable difference, so your reclining options are fairly limited with this chair.

-The armrests do have a considerable amount of adjustability.
+The armrests offer considerable adjustability.
 They can be moved in and out, forward and back, up and down, and can swivel.
-However, they do have a reduced range of motion compared to some of the other chairs and are attached to the backrest, so the armrests do recline as you do.
-This isn't necessarily a bad thing, just a matter of personal preference, but the majority of our judges would rather have the armrests remain stationary as they recline.
+However, they do have a reduced range of motion compared to some of the other chairs and are attached to the backrest, so the armrests do not recline as you do.
+This isn't necessarily a bad thing, just a matter of personal preference; however, the majority of our judges would prefer the armrests to remain stationary as they recline.
 The Series 1 also has an adjustable seat pan depth and overall is fairly easy to adjust to reach an ergonomic position for most people at most desks as well as the best standing desk converters in the down position.

 Durability

-We found mostly positive remarks during our deep dive into customer experiences for this chair, with only a few complaining of structural issues.
+We found mostly positive remarks during our in-depth review of customer experiences with this chair, with only a few complaints about structural issues.
 One said the lumbar support broke after only a few months, and another thought the gas cylinder (for raising or lowering the chair) started to leak after a while.
-These appear to be isolated incidents, and we find that the Series 1 is well constructed.
+These appear to be isolated incidents, and we find that Series 1 is well-constructed.
 It doesn't seem as solid as some of Steelcase's premium chairs, but we didn't identify any particularly worrisome spots.
 The lumbar support did give us some pause — especially after reading the review where it broke --, but it seems solid after months and months of testing.

 Ease of Assembly